ecdestro/nthroot/README.md

 # nthroot
-find the nth (index) root of a number (radicand) in C.
+find the nth root of a number to five decimal places.

-This program will find the indexed root of the radicand to a decimal precision of four.

 Depends on stdlib, errno, and math libraries.